 The coding speed also varied depending on the difficulty of the programming activities, which is expected because easy ones require less time to finish and vice versa.
 However, it was clear that students were able to maximize the voice interface to finish easy activities but not moderate and difficult ones.
-This finding is similar to previous studies that found the speech input method was faster than keyboard input (Hauptmann & Rudnicky, 1990; Ruan et al., 2018).
-However, it contradicts the original experiment (Leggett & Williams, 1984), but the authors claimed that voice input as the mode of coding would have been more competitive with the keyboard had the technologies been sufficient.
+This finding is similar to previous studies that found the speech input method was faster than keyboard input [42, 43].
+However, it contradicts the original experiment [22], but the authors claimed that voice input as the mode of coding would have been more competitive with the keyboard had the technologies been sufficient.
 With the readiness of more advanced ASR technologies, it explains why voice inputs can be faster than keyboard inputs.
 This finding also verifies our result regarding code correctness rate, indicating the benefits of voice programming to easy machine problems.
-These results suggest that while voice interfaces can enhance coding speed for easier programming activities, there may be limitations in utilizing them effectively for more complex tasks.
-Further exploration of the interaction between voice interfaces and programming difficulty is crucial for optimizing the development of voice-based coding systems.

-Our results offer considerable implications for programming teachers and students given the widespread belief that computer programming is a challenging subject (Connolly et al., 2009; Garcia, 2021).
+Our results offer considerable implications for programming teachers and students given the widespread belief that computer programming is a challenging subject [15, 20].
 With the positive influence of a voice programming approach on student attitudes, teachers may incorporate the voice interface into their laboratory activities.
-When students do not have a negative attitude toward the course, they are more likely to develop their self-efficacy and academic performance (Tisza & Markopoulos, 2021).
+When students do not have a negative attitude toward the course, they are more likely to develop their self-efficacy and academic performance [39].
 However, caution must be taken in terms of the timing of implementation.
 According to our results, the voice programming approach is only advantageous when the activities are easy and short.
-Therefore, implementing it in activities that impose a higher cognitive load may result in negative effects academically.
-Finally, previous studies underscored the need for ASR technologies with adequate technical capabilities to ensure the success of a voice-driven programming approach (Leggett & Williams, 1984; Ruan et al., 2018).
-It emphasizes the necessity for schools to invest in state-of-the-art ASR technologies, along with adequate equipment and training, to ensure the successful implementation of voice-driven programming approaches and maximize the benefits for both teachers and students.
+Thus, implementing it in activities that impose a higher cognitive load may result in negative effects academically.
+Finally, previous studies underscored the need for ASR technologies with adequate technical capabilities to ensure the success of a voice-driven programming approach [22, 42].
+It emphasizes the necessity for schools to invest in equipment and training to ensure the success of its implementation.

 There are limitations to our study that present future avenues for research.
 First, our study was limited to students enrolled in a computing degree, which indicates that we did not incorporate other non-computing degrees (e.g., engineering) that also offer computer programming courses.
-In coding-based events, it was highlighted to involve students from different programs as they may have different perceptions of the activity (Garcia, 2022).
+In coding-based events, it was highlighted to involve students from different programs as they may have different perceptions of the activity [44].
 In terms of attitude and self-efficacy, the instrument was self-administered, which may result in bias and social desirability.
 The experiment was also reliant on the employment of voice technologies, which indicates that schools must modify their classroom and ensure a voice-enabled development environment and a microphone are available.
 It may also be challenging to have all students talking at the same time - a potential issue that we have avoided because of the mandatory online education during the pandemic.
 Finally, future researchers may consider replicating the experiment with the participation of programmers with different levels of ability.
 It is possible that more advanced programmers who are used to writing codes and able to formulate logic correctly may find the voice programming approach more beneficial.

+VI.
 CONCLUSION